andrewbranch/docs/modules/02_Theory.md

    The last row expresses that non-JS files can be typed with the `allowArbitraryExtensions` compiler option to support cases where the module system supports importing non-JS files as JavaScript objects.
 For example, a file named `styles.css` can be represented by a declaration file named `styles.d.css.ts`.

-3. **Every module specifier that resolves to a declaration file in TypeScript must resolve to the JavaScript file it represents at runtime.** The easiest way to conform to this rule is to make every declaration file a direct sibling of its corresponding JavaScript file, with the same name.
+3. **Every module specifier that resolves to a declaration file in TypeScript must resolve to its JavaScript file counterpart in the runtime.** The easiest way to conform to this rule is to make every declaration file a direct sibling of its corresponding JavaScript file, with the same name.
 (Or, in the case of a package on DefinitelyTyped, the files in the `@types` package should be a 1:1 mirror of the files in the implementation package, even though they can’t be direct siblings on disk.)
 This is the default behavior of `tsc --declaration`, so it’s easiest to understand this rule by looking at a violation of it:
    ```json5
    // @Filename: /node_modules/greetings/package.json
    {